 What we do

 We write short and accessible articles about key climate policy ideas.
 These are perfect for the bus ride home or between lectures, and for people without policy experience.

 In addition, we want to promote your work.
-If you’ve done some work worth showing off, we want to tell everyone about it.
-We are showcasing students’ university work (e.g. bachelor or master theses), and youth climate projects and initiatives.
+We are showcasing students’ university work (Bachelor, Master or PhD theses), and youth climate projects and initiatives.

 We need you!